artkirillov/harvee-website/_posts/2025-08-12-understanding-hrv-stress-recovery.md

 For accurate readings, measure HRV:
 - At the same time each day (preferably morning)
 - After waking up, before getting out of bed
-- In a consistent position (lying down)
+- In a consistent position (sitting is more preferable than lying down)
 - After at least 3 minutes of rest

 ## Interpreting Your HRV Data